New radiation method aims to cut side effects in prostate cancer treatment

 Summary

 This study tests a new way to deliver high-dose radiation (SABR) for low- and intermediate-risk prostate cancer.
-The approach spares the urethra, rectum, and pudendal artery to potentially reduce urinary and bowel side effects.
-About 42 men will receive this treatment and be followed for up to 2 years to compare side effect rates with standard SABR.
+The technique, called SUPR-SABR, is designed to avoid the urethra, rectum, and pudendal artery to reduce urinary and bowel side effects.
+About 42 men will receive five radiation sessions over 1-2 weeks, and researchers will track their quality of life and side effects for two years.

 Disclaimer